Health Workforce Scholarship Program

 If you don't already have a My RDN account, please register for a My RDN account.

 Once you have created an account or if you already have an account, please Apply for the HWSP.

-Successful applicants will be notified by RDN by 12 February 2018.
+Successful applicants will be notified by RDN within 8 weeks of submitting an application.

 Participants will be required to sign a contract agreement with specific terms and conditions such as the scope of the activity and its intended outcome.

 Participants will be case managed by RDN throughout their scholarship/bursary activity.
 The case manager will support the participant during the scholarship activity and any Return of Service Obligation period, track participant progress and determine how new skills are being utilised.

 The HWSP is funded by the Australian Government Department of Health and administered in NSW by RDN.

 For more information, please email RDN.